sarahtanja/coral-embryo-RNAseq/code/05_explore/05_data_exploration.md

 going to be *very subtle* in comparison to the differential expression due to stage.
-Initially, we found 44 genes significant genes (padj \< 0.05) whose response to leachate exposure depends on developmental stage. :::callout-note It's important to note that the LRT test statistic is only informing on significance of genes where the leachate effect changes across embryonic stage! :::
+Initially, we found 44 genes significant genes (padj \< 0.05) whose response to leachate exposure depends on developmental stage. :::callout-note It’s important to note that the LRT test statistic is only informing on significance of genes where the leachate effect changes across embryonic stage! :::

-Next we are going to dive into the results of the DESeq2 likelihood ratio test to further interpret the interaction term in our design (\~ hpf + leachate + **hpf:leachate**)
+Next we are going to dive into the results of the DESeq2 likelihood ratio test to further interpret the interaction term in our design (~ hpf + leachate + **hpf:leachate**)

 We also aim to: - characterize effects of leachate (separate from the